FAFSA® for Culinary School: The Essential Guide

 You might be looking forward to high school graduation, or making a plan to take the leap and change careers.
 Maybe you’re returning to the workforce after serving in the Armed Forces.
 Whatever the case, you’re looking forward to pursuing your passion—a career in culinary arts, baking & pastry, plant-based cuisine, hospitality management, or holistic nutrition and wellness.

-An education in the culinary arts opens up a world of possibilities…and you can enter that world in some capacity, no matter your stage in life.
+An education in the culinary arts can open up a world of possibilities…and you can enter that world in some capacity, no matter your stage in life.

 You might be concerned that your finances will get in the way of pursuing your new career, but money doesn’t have to be a roadblock.
 There are many forms of financial aid for culinary school available to those who apply and qualify—and the best way to begin is by completing the Free Application for Federal Student Aid (FAFSA®).